misleadingname/scavenger/README.md

 > _Sigh_, of course when I'm slightly invested into the project I find out that someone
 > already [beat me to it.](https://codeigniter.com/) _(It seems like a really cool project...
 Go star it I guess!)_ But that won't stop me! _(Who knows, maybe Scavenger be even smaller!)_

-_Rain World is a registered trademark of Videocult, LLC, all rights belong to them._
+_Rain World is a registered trademark of Videocult, LLC, all rights Rain World related mentions (The Scavenger image in the logo) belong to them._
 _Lizard hiss~_ Oh, sorry. _Meow..._